glossary

 Build my personalized career plan

-Multi-factor authentication (MFA) requires two or more distinct types of proof to confirm identity — typically combining something you know, something you have, and something you are — rather than a password alone.
+Multi-factor authentication (MFA) requires two or more distinct types of proof to confirm identity — such as something you know, something you have, or something you are — rather than a password alone.

 What it means